Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Kat so thrilled to be hanging around

 After our adventure across the rainforest, we went to our second soccer match.
 This one ended in a win as well.
 I loved this field the most because of the volcano view.
 It was the most serene soccer match I ever played.
-Our team decided to celebrate in the hot springs of our hotel after eating delicious fresh fruit.
+Our team decided to celebrate in the hot springs at our hotel after eating delicious fresh fruit.
 We bonded with a couple visiting from the Midwest.
 I was able to talk geographic locations with them and about the snow back home.
 After saying goodbye to our new friends, the team decided to head in for the night.

 996123_10202448991419170_153320993_n